16.8 Patient monitoring

 In patients with pre-existing hepatic disease:

-• Baseline LFTS are normal: monitor LFTs monthly.
+• Baseline LFTS are normal: monitor LFTs once a month.

 • Baseline LFTs are elevated or LFTs increase during LTBI treatment: monitor LFTs once a week [2] Citation 2.
 Saukkonen JJ, Cohn DL, Jasmer RM, Schenker S, Jereb JA, Nolan CM, Peloquin CA, Gordin FM, Nunes D, Strader DB, Bernardo J, Venkataramanan R, Sterling TR; ATS (American Thoracic Society) Hepatotoxicity of Antituberculosis Therapy Subcommittee.
 An official ATS statement: hepatotoxicity of antituberculosis therapy.
 Am J Respir Crit Care Med.
 2006 Oct 15;174(8):935-52.